-- The Sociopath: Sorcerer Aquala, who serves a Human Sacrifice god for power, condemns women to death for not marrying him, curses outsiders to a slow death when they intervene, and tortures hundreds of children to death to power a vampire beast to serve him.
+- Sadist: Sorcerer Aquala, who serves a Human Sacrifice god for power, condemns women to death for not marrying him, curses outsiders to a slow death when they intervene, and tortures hundreds of children to death to power a vampire beast to serve him.

 - Terrorists Without a Cause: They never say what the terrorists in the opening want.

 - The Triads and the Tongs: Aquala sets the Thai underworld on Yuen and Dragon to stop them from curing the curse.